Shipstr/guides/style/vue/README.md

 Vue Naming
 ==========

 Vue is unopinionated about how to name files within the project.
 This can lead to calamity as different developers introduce varying conventions.
-This proposes a **resourceful** apporach to component file naming.
+This proposes a **resourceful** approach to component file naming.

 ### At a glance